 A course designed to investigate the theory, methods, and approaches to historic preservation in Hawai'i.
 Through readings, lectures by various people active in the preservation field in Hawai'i, case studies, and visits to significant historic sites, students develop a more thorough understanding of historic preservation and a deeper appreciation of ways to carry Hawai'i's past into the twenty-first century.
-Pre: WRI 1200 or equivalent.

-The African Diaspora
+HIST 3571 (3) The African Diaspora